timboettiger/action-replay-mk-iii/README.md

 - **Trainer Mode**: Not many cheat modules offer a built-in trainer mode for finding and creating new cheat codes.
 This advanced feature sets the MK III apart, allowing users to actively search for memory addresses while playing the game and create new cheats.

-- **Superior Compatibility**: Its region-free feature sets it apart from competitors like the Game Genie or Pro Action Replay, which often need modifications or separate adapters to play imported games.
+- **Superior Compatibility**: Its region-free feature sets it apart from competitors like the Game Genie or very early (Pro) Action Replay versions, which often need modifications or separate adapters to play imported games.

 - **User-Friendly Interface**: The *Action Replay MK III* has a straightforward and intuitive menu system, making it easy for both beginners and advanced users to navigate the available features without any hassle.
 The *Action Replay MK III* was primarily available in Europe, which may present challenges for players from other regions who are unfamiliar with its layout and settings.